Richmond Rental Market Overview

 - What should I look for in a Richmond commercial lease?

 - Richmond commercial leases frequently include restoration clauses and personal guarantees.
 CAM charges in suburban retail can add 25–35% to base rent.
-Always negotiate a CAM cap.
+Commonly negotiated: a CAM cap.

 - How competitive is the Richmond rental market?